-Connecting Country launched their Woodland Birds Program in 2010.
+Connecting Country launched their Woodland Birds Program in 2010, which was a large scale funded program that went for nearly a decade.
 It included a mix of on-ground habitat rehabilitation, bird surveys and community bird-related events.
-Specific details about our woodland bird monitoring activities are provided below.

 Long term bird monitoring

-Connecting Country carries out regular surveys of woodland birds to monitor avian changes in the regional environment over a decade or more.
+Connecting Country carried out regular surveys of woodland birds to monitor avian changes in the regional environment for nearly a decade.
 Survey sites are scattered across the Mount Alexander shire and surrounds in both public and private land, and are located in three kinds of habitats:

 - ‘reference’ sites located in typical forest/woodland vegetation of good quality in the region.